KarKLi/MIGA/readme.md

 </root>
 ```

-By the way, if MIGA user select 'each annotations' expression, there must exist a file named 'class.txt' in each folder (train/test/val) to define the class.
+By the way, if MIGA user select 'each annotations' expression, there must exist a file named 'class.txt' in each folders (train/test/val) to define the class.

 An example of class.txt:
 ```plain